 The main reason not using the name Yeshua would simply be that Jesus was to be “like his brothers in all ways” (Hebrews 2:17), so to have just Jesus named with a Hebrew name, but his brothers – the disciples – named using normal Greek or English Bible names – John, James, Andrew, Peter and so on – makes Jesus stick out strangely in a way the New Testament writers never intended.
 It is distorting the Bible text for effect.

-The other problem is that Jesus (Yehoshua = “Yah saves”) is not the only name in the New Testament related to the name of God.
-Other names include John (Yehannan, = “Yah gives”), Matthew (Mattathias = “gift of Yah”) among many others.
-Giving Jesus a non-Greek non-English makes him stand out of from the other names of the New Testament, including the four other Jesus’s, but it isn’t something there in the original text.
+The other problem is that Jesus (Yehoshua = “Yah saves“) is not the only name in the New Testament related to the name of God.
+Other names include John (Yehannan, = “Yah gives“), Matthew (Mattathias = “gift of Yah“) among many others.
+Giving Jesus a non-Greek non-English name makes him stand out of from the other names of the New Testament, including the four others named Jesus, but this stand-out effect it isn’t something there in the original text.